slok/bilrost/README.md

 You only need one bilrost per cluster, this Bilrost instance needs to manage deployments, secrets, ingresses... outside its namespace, this means that needs to access at a cluster scope level.

-If you are concerned about this cluster wide security you can use multiple role bindings, one `ClusterRoleBinding` for cluster scope resources (`AuthBackends`) and multiple `RoleBinding` for each namespace access you want Bilrst access namespaced resources (`Secrets`, `Ingress`, `IngressAuth`, `Deployments`).
+If you are concerned about this cluster wide security you can use multiple role bindings, one `ClusterRoleBinding` for cluster scope resources (`AuthBackends`) and multiple `RoleBinding` for each namespace you want Bilrost to access the namespaced resources (`Secrets`, `Ingresses`, `IngressAuths`, `Deployments`).

 ### Can I rollback a secured application?